College of Information Studies, Maryland's iSchool at Shady Grove

-The University of Maryland College of Information Studies, also known as the UMD iSchool, is driven by the pursuit of big ideas and new discoveries that empower people and inspire communities.
-From labs to libraries, we are combining principles of information science with cutting-edge technology to foster access to information, improve information interfaces, and expand how information is used in government, education, business, social media, and more.
+The University of Maryland, College of Information Studies, also known as the UMD iSchool, is driven by the pursuit of big ideas and new discoveries that empower people and inspire communities.
+From labs to libraries, we combine information science principles with cutting-edge technology to foster access to information, improve information interfaces, and expand how information is used in government, education, business, social media, and more.

 Advisors will help you make informed decisions and feel confident about your plans, which will assist you in meeting your program goals.
 Your advisor will assist in helping you understand your degree requirements and your options, but you make the decisions, you are in charge of your education!

 Please refer to your specific program to see advising information and requirements.

 If you are a prospective student interested in our program and would like to schedule a pre-transfer advising appointment, please email us at firstname.lastname@example.org.

 Opportunities for undergraduate research experience in the iSchool's research centers become available from time to time.
 Participation in an on- or off-campus internship, co-op, or other experiential learning opportunity is strongly encouraged.
 See the Information Science program staff for information on performing research in an iSchool center or lab and contact the Campus Career Services office for assistance in obtaining off-campus positions or experiences.